spotinst/help/src/docs/ocean/features/cost-analysis.md

 In order to provide a cost breakdown for the cluster, Ocean performs the following process:

 1. Ocean continually (every hour) aggregates the resource allocation (CPU and memory) for each workload from the workload specification as collected from the container orchestrator.
-2. Ocean calculates the overall managed infrastructure costs across spot, reserved, and on-demand instances.
+2. Ocean calculates the overall managed infrastructure costs across Spot, reserved, and on-demand instances.
 3. Based on the infrastructure costs and the workload information, Ocean calculates the costs of the individual workloads according to their weights.

 For example, if a workload requests 20% of the total cluster allocatable resources, and the cluster cost was $100, then that workload's cost is calculated as $20.